YusufBolden/Assessment-Survey/README.md

         else:
             child_or_children = 'children'
             is_or_are = 'are'
-        print(f"You entered there {is_or_are} {number_of_children_in_household} {child_or_children} under 18 years old in your household.")
+        print(f"You entered there {is_or_are} {number_of_children_in_household} {child_or_children} under 18 years' old in your household.")
+        other_parent_in_household = input(f"Does the other parent of your {child_or_children} reside in the household?\n[Enter yes or no]: ")
+        if other_parent_in_household in ["Yes", "YES", "y", "Y", "yes"]: other_parent_in_household = 'y'
+            print("You entered the other parent DOES live in the household") break
+        elif other_parent_in_household in ["No", "NO", "n", "no"]: other_parent_in_household = 'n'
+            print("You entered the other parent DOES NOT live in the household") break
+        else:
+            print("Invalid entry!
+Please try again.")
         break
 ```
 ### Skipping a non-applicable question

 The follow-up question to number of children in the household asks whether the other parent resides in the household.
 Since some users will indicate 0 children in the household, it would be unnecessary to ask if the other parent resides in the household as that question would be non-applicable.
 Therefore, Example 5 shows how the code compares users' input to number of children in household.
-If number of children in household compares to 0, the other parent in household is marked as `NaN` in the CSV and the question is skipped.
+If number of children in household compares to 0, the other parent in household is marked as 0 in the CSV and the question is skipped.
 Otherwise, if number of children is 1 or greater, user is then probed for other parent in household.
 The code is written to where a '0' input to number of children in the household will skip any further questions relating to children in the household.
 ```
 # Example 5

 while True:
     if number_of_children_in_household == 0:
-        other_parent_in_household = "NaN"
+        other_parent_in_household = 0
         break
     other_parent_in_household = input(f"Does the other parent of your {child_or_children} reside in the household?\n[Enter yes or no]: ")
     if other_parent_in_household in ["Yes", "YES", "y", "Y", "yes"]: